-- Enquiring of the Board and the audit committee as to the Association's high-level policies and procedures to prevent and detect fraud, and the Association's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and audit committee minutes. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of the Board as to the Association's high-level policies and procedures to prevent and detect fraud, and the Association's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board minutes. - Using analytical procedures to identify any unusual or unexpected relationships.

-We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit
+We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.